florczakraf/slackfs/README.md

 At the moment there will be at most some 200 channels visible and each of them will contain at most 200 files (both arbitrarily chosen by the slack's api).

+Channels and files are fetched lazily only once, there is no way to *invalidate cache* other than remounting the whole filesystem.
+However, after a successful upload of a new file, it's local name will change to reflect the aformentioned naming convention.